Baby teeth don't matter

 - You should use a specialist denture cleaner or soap and water as recommended by your dentist.

 - Dentures should be left out of the mouth between 4 and 8 hours during every 24 hour period, if possible.

 - Ensuring you visit a dentist regularly for check-ups, to make sure everything is working well.

 Where can I find out more?

-The NHS has great up-to-date advice and tips on how to brush teeth and dental health more widely, go to NHS Choices
+has advice and tips on how to brush teeth and dental health.

 The Oral Health Foundation